that is non greasy & easy to make!

 I almost didn’t.

-This lotion helps to heal and soothe your skin without leaving a greasy film.
+This lotion helps to heal and soothe your skin, even if you have really dry and sensitive skin like me.
 It is gentle enough to use on your face, but is also wonderful at moisturizing all over.

 You can even use it in your hair to calm frizzies and help define waves a little bit.

 Multi-purpose items are my FAVORITE!
 Seriously.
 Who doesn’t like having things that can do more than one job?
 If I can use something for a couple purposes, it makes me really happy.

 So let’s talk about the awesome and simple ingredients in this homemade lotion…